My Forking Life

 cooked steak on table

 Post originally published April 9, 2018.
-Updated with additional helpful tips.
+It has been updated with additional helpful tips, a few tweaks, and new photos.

 More Dinner